 An unsightly, tired or damaged exterior wall can become an eyesore in the garden.
-No matter how perfect the rest of your outdoor space, an ugly wall can stand out for all the wrong reasons.
+No matter how perfect the rest of your outdoor space, an ugly exterior wall can stand out for all the wrong reasons.

-For many, demolishing the wall to start again isn’t feasible as it may be costly and require permission from the neighbours or council.
+For many, demolishing the wall to start again isn’t feasible, as it may be costly and require permission from the neighbours or council.

 There are ways you can hide an ugly exterior wall and transform it into a feature without knocking it over.
-This will not only improve your view but also enhance the feeling of your outdoor space.
+This will not only improve your view, but also enhance the feeling of your outdoor space.

 Here are a few ways you can make a feature out of an unsightly garden wall.